Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Mental Health/gender-dysphoria-bible/I relate to.md

     - Deviations from these roles often result in shame, both from partners and from peers.
     - [[transgender|Trans]] people who enter into perceptually heterosexual relationships pre-transition sometimes find themselves losing interest in sexual intercourse, as penetrative acts do not produce the fulfillment that they would expect.
     - [[transgender|Trans]] children often internalize their view of their peers based on their true gender, and one does not objectify their equals
-    - Even around the most beautiful women, I would avoid even looking at them,
+    - Even around the most beautiful [[women]], I would avoid even looking at them,

 # [[Sometimes]]